 During the recent shake up in Saudi Arabia, with planes conveniently crashing on Yemeni borders, the consolidation of power, and Lebanon’s prime minister Saad al-Hariri kidnapped and forced to resign, one can be forgiven for burying their head in the sands of Abu Dhabi.
-Saudi policy, both domestic and foreign is complicated, but in the midst of this Middle Eastern chaos, considering the aspects the Mainstream Media insists on ignoring, is vital.
+Saudi policy, both domestic and foreign is complicated, but amid this Middle Eastern chaos, the Mainstream Media insists on ignoring the situation.

 The Billion Dollar Trump Deal

 It wasn’t so long ago that Trump negotiated a billion dollar military deal with Saudi Arabia.
-The $110 billion dollar arms deal, brokered in mid-May 2017, with the help of Trump’s son-in-law Jared Kushner, has gone largely unreported.
+The $110 billion dollar arms deal, brokered in mid-May 2017, with the help of Trump’s son-in-law Jared Kushner, has remained under-reported.
 The deal at the time left many scratching their heads.
 Why would the United States funnel so much money into a nation with one of the more atrocious human rights records?

 The deal included a shopping list of precision-guided bombs, ships and planes, sophisticated radar systems to shoot down ballistic missiles, and one very big contract for Lockheed Martin.

-Over ten years, this money is set to renew a commitment to the Persian Gulf’s security.
+For the next ten years, it earmarked this money to renew a commitment to the Persian Gulf’s security.
 But let’s not get fired up over Republican issues.
 Former Democrat President Barack Obama approved a $115 billion dollar deal to the region, making both parties equally guilty in funding human rights atrocities.

 The Deputy Crown Prince at the time, Mohammed bin Salman was present when the deal was brokered.
 The same prince who has just consolidated his power in the region.

 As far as US domestic policy is concerned, Trump and Kushner also negotiated a $40 billion dollar deal for Saudi Arabia to invest heavily in US infrastructure.
-The main reason at the time?
+The main reason?
 To help make America great again.

 The Petrodollar and OPEC

-It is a matter of following the dollar, oil, and the bouncing ball.
-Over the last few years, the petrodollar has experienced instability.
-Saudi Arabia is running out of oil and is currently looking to other economic projects; some with China, and others with the US.
+By following the dollar, oil, and the bouncing ball, you can see why over the last few years, the petrodollar has experienced instability.
+Saudi Arabia is running out of oil and is looking to other economic projects to supplement their growth; some with China and others with the US.